jdcokerbsu/WikipediaRevisionsReporter/ProjectReport.md

 (Write one or more paragraphs comparing and contrasting the iterative and functional
 approaches to string concatenation you explored in challenge #3.
 Which do you prefer, and why?)

-While I believe both approaches are great,

-the functional approach is more high level the functional approach is cleaner

 ## Reflection Question #2: Polymorphism and Dependency Inversion